BESSER-PEARL/BESSER-FOR-CLIMA/backend/plantuml/ARCHITECTURE.md

-# Refactored Backend Architecture
+#  Backend Architecture

 ## Overview
-The refactored backend follows a clean, layered architecture with proper separation of concerns:
+The backend follows a clean, layered architecture with proper separation of concerns:

 ```
 app/